AliRZ-02/ANCHorizonsBot/README.md

 - The program automatically retrieves the user's calendar information from the system and as such, the program should run without any user input.
 - When testing, make sure to change the File Locations for all files in the program to the respective files on your computer and in the program folder.
 Currently, all are notated with `C:\AnyImageDownloadLocation`
 #### Deployment
-- To deploy this program, one can host their code on a virtual hosting platform or on a Raspberry Pi, however, I decided to create a JAR file of my program and then run a task on Windows Task Scheduler that executed the program at 10:00 AM every day, ensuring consistent tweets without having to manually run the program each day or having to pay to host my software online
+- To deploy this program, one can host their code on a virtual hosting platform or on a Raspberry Pi, however, I decided to create a JAR file of my program and then run a task on Windows Task Scheduler that executed the program at 10:00 AM EST every day, ensuring consistent tweets without having to manually run the program each day or having to pay to host my software online
 ### Authors
 - This bot was developed by myself, [Ali Raza Zaidi](https://twitter.com/Ali_RZ02)
 ### License